hhurongzhe/pairFCIQMC/README.md

 This is a FCIQMC algorithm for pairing model (written in python).

 FCIQMC is (one of) the most accurate _ab initio_ man-body method in quantum chemistry and many other areas.
-However, in nuclear physics, this method is not explored yet.

-This accurate method have the full potential to become the most accurate _ab initio_ man-body method in nuclear physics.
+This accurate method have the full potential to become the most accurate _ab initio_ man-body method in nuclear physics, which is the main purpose of our present work.

 # Requirements